Who is Leonardo?

 - Stable Acropora colors and growth patterns

 - 100% pest-free corals thanks to our closed systems, strict protocols and quarantaine

 Since the founding of Leonardo’s Reef, we have avidly collected as many species, hybrids and morphs, especially Acropora.
 We have over 300 different species of Acropora in our collection, and it is still growing.
 We are passionate about this genus, from the most ordinary green Staghorn to the High-End A. speciosa, we collect them all.

 We select the most interesting Acropora by hand.
 We browse through retail stores, wholesalers, importers and hobbyists’ tanks to pick out the most interesting gems to propagate in our systems.
 We aim to be a true “coral-bank” where every species and morph is available!

 To understand more about the physiology and reproduction cycle of Acropora corals, we are building an Acropora spawning laboratory which will be completed in 2023.
 In this new facility we will find ways to use sexual reproduction (also know as “coral spawning”) for propagation purposes, as well as hybridisation.
 Please visit our website Coralspawning.com soon for more information.

 Working with corals every day is fantastic, frustrating, exciting, and sometimes heartbreaking.
-But most of all, we are grateful for our customers that make it possible for us to pursue the dream to be the largest aquaculture facility in Europe for the Acropora genus.
+But most of all, we are grateful for our customers that make it possible for us to pursue the goal to be the largest aquaculture facility in Europe for the Acropora genus.

 This means we always take care of our customers, make sure that they are happy with their purchase long-term, and invest in a lasting customer relationship.
 If you have any questions, comments, or anything else, please contact us!

 System information and parameters

-Since we moved into our new facility in Almere (NL) in 2021, we have 5.000 liters of systems to propagate Acropora, with double the capacity in 2023 to at least 10.000 liters of Acropora-only aquaculture.
+Since we moved into our new facility in Almere (NL) in 2021, we have 5.000 liters of systems to propagate Acropora, in the summer of 2023 we expanded the farm to 9000 liters in total.